How To Build a DIY Patio Fire Pit the SAFE Way

 How to build a wood burning stone fire pit on top of a concrete patio.

-I shared how the patio looked the day of installation a couple weeks ago:
+I shared how this part of the patio looked the day of installation:

 One big project I had to hold off on was the DIY fire pit.
-They advised we wait a bit because it is so heavy.
-I could barely stand holding off because we had some really cool nights that would have been perfect for it!
-(And of course as soon as I got it done it got hot again.)
+The concrete contractors advised we wait a bit because the stone for the pit is so heavy.
+The patio had to cure for a couple of weeks.

-We got a quote for a small stone retaining wall around the circular fire pit area as well as a fire pit with stone that matched our house.
-The quote came back at almost DOUBLE what the PATIO cost.
+Before I started, we got a quote for a small stone retaining wall around the circular fire pit area as well as a fire pit with stone that matched our house.
+The quote came back at almost DOUBLE what the entire PATIO cost.
 Lordt.

 Here's the kit we got from Menards: